 Jeffrey Veregge

-Jeffrey Veregge (Port Gamble S’Klallam) has been on a meteoric rise over the last few years, with his art appearing on the covers of comic books; being a featured guest at comics conventions; and the commission of a huge custom mural for the Smithsonian’s National Museum of the American Indian.
-His art style, which he refers to as “Salish Geek”, has been featured in over 100 comic books for Marvel, IDW & Valiant comics.
-Some of his new projects include a large City of Seattle Public Arts Commission; custom commissions for the Snoqualmie Casino; work on a comic book about the life of Star Trek actor and activist George Takei; and working with Leonard Nimoy’s Live Long And Prosper shop to create limited edition prints of Spock to benefit UCLA medical for research for Chronic Obstructive Pulmonary Disease (COPD).
-He has been featured recently by Smithsonian Magazine, Huffington Post, Colorlines, and other publications for his signature style of “Salish Geek”.
+Jeffrey Veregge (Port Gamble S’Klallam) has been on a meteoric rise over the last few years, with his art appearing on the covers of comic books, being a featured guest at comics conventions, and the commission of a huge custom mural for the Smithsonian’s National Museum of the American Indian.
+His art style, which he refers to as “Salish Geek,” has been featured in over 100 comic books for Marvel, IDW & Valiant comics.
+Some of his new projects include a large City of Seattle Public Arts Commission, custom commissions for the Snoqualmie Casino, work on a comic book about the life of Star Trek actor and activist George Takei, and working with Leonard Nimoy’s Live Long And Prosper shop to create limited edition prints of Spock to benefit UCLA medical for research for Chronic Obstructive Pulmonary Disease (COPD).
+He has been featured recently by Smithsonian Magazine, Huffington Post, Colorlines, and other publications for his signature “Salish Geek”style.

-I am a honor graduate from the Art Institute of Seattle, and I have had the privilege to study with Tsimshian master carver David Boxley for a short time learning the basics of Salish form-line design.
-My work is a reflection of a lifetime love affair with comic books, toys, TV and film.
-Taking my passions and blending them with my Native perspective, artistic background and the desire to simply be me.
+I am an honor graduate from the Art Institute of Seattle, and I have had the privilege to study with Tsimshian master carver David Boxley for a short time learning the basics of Salish formline design.
+My work is a reflection of a lifetime love affair with comic books, toys, TV, and film.
+Taking my passions and blending them with my Native perspective, artistic background, and the desire to simply be me.
 Basically I am just trying to have fun and get back to that kid that went to art school to begin with, wanting to create artwork that I want to see and make just for the hell of it.”

 Learn more about the artist with these articles: